cfengine/documentation/guide/installation-and-configuration/secure-bootstrap.markdown

 to all the clients.
 It also presumes that CFEngine is installed, but not yet configured, on a number of clients.

-This guide presents a step-by-step procedure to securely bootstrap a number of servers (referred to as *clients*) to the policy hub, over a possibly unsafe network.
+We present a step-by-step procedure to securely bootstrapping a number of servers (referred to as *clients*) to the policy hub, over a possibly unsafe network.

 ## Introduction ##

-CFEngine's trust model is based on secure exchange of keys.
+CFEngine's trust model is based the on secure exchange of keys.
 This exchange of keys between *client* and *hub*, can either happen manually or automatically.
 Usually this step is automated as a dead-simple "bootstrap" procedure: